adrianlzt/hangboard-unlevel-edge/README.md

-# Parametrizable unlevel edge hangboard for climbing
+# Customizable unlevel edge hangboard for climbing

 One-hand hangboard for climbing training with different supports for each finger.